 5. Tickets for Museum admission and events

-Tickets for admission entitle their holder to visit the exhibition/the Museum on the selected date and, in some cases, within the selected time window.
+Tickets for admission entitle their holder to enter the Museum on the selected date and, where relevant, to enter the exhibition/the Museum within the selected time window.
 Event tickets entitle their holder to attend the selected event.

 Time windows refer only to the point in time at which the visitor enters the Museum.
-How long a visitor stays is unrestricted within the parameters of our regular opening hours, which you can review on our homepage www.jmberlin.de.
+How long a visitor stays is – unless otherwise specified – unrestricted within the parameters of our regular opening hours, which you can review on our homepages www.jmberlin.de and www.anoha.de.

 Tickets for admission and confirmations of participation that have been delivered electronically should either be printed out on a sheet of paper (size DIN A4) or stored in digital form on a mobile device to be shown prior to entry as proof that payment was made.
 All printed online-tickets and confirmations contain a barcode, which must under no circumstances be folded or damaged.
 The barcode will be validated by a scanner.
 Tickets for admission may not be transferred to other persons after entry.

 Reduced or free tickets for admission are valid only in connection with corresponding proof of entitlement thereto.
 This proof must be shown to the ticket taker.
 If you are not entitled to receive a reduced or free ticket, you will be required to pay the difference to the regular ticket price at the ticket counter on the day of your visit.

 Re-selling tickets commercially is not permitted.
 The FJMB will not grant entry to holders of manipulated, copied, or otherwise falsified tickets.
 The FJMB reserves the right to fix separate fees for entrance to special events.
 It is authorized to block or restrict access to certain areas of the Museum.
 No replacement shall be made in the event of the loss, theft, or failure to use your online-ticket.